SRP careers can look vastly different, but one common thread is that a lot of our employees start in our world-class call center.

 Shon Mack started as a contact center representative in early 2013.
-Since that time, he has held positions in Customer Interactions, Customer Credit Services and Consumer Affairs.
-For the past year and a half, he has served as an analyst in Customer Strategy.
+Since that time, he’s held positions in Customer Interactions, Customer Credit Services and Consumer Affairs.
+For the past few years, he has served as an analyst in Customer Strategy.

 “All of these skills laid a crucial foundation that I have been able to build upon to advance my career,” he said.